Eafin (EAFIN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Eafin Historical Price

-According to the latest data gathered on Eafin live price page, the current price of Eafin is 0.117988USD.
-The circulating supply of Eafin(EAFIN) is 218.03M EAFIN , giving it a market capitalization of $25.74M.
+According to the latest data gathered on Eafin live price page, the current price of Eafin is 0.114465USD.
+The circulating supply of Eafin(EAFIN) is 218.03M EAFIN , giving it a market capitalization of $24.96M.

 In the past month, Eafin has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that EAFIN could witness further price changes in the near future.